mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 The result is a constructor or `undefined`.

-This must be used only in scripts where `new.target` is allowed: non-arrow function scripts and other scripts that have a non-arrow function script on the scope chain.
+This must be used only in non-arrow function scripts.

 Implements: [GetNewTarget][1].